ptmcg/littletable/how_to_use_littletable.md

 are returned in descending score order, along with their scores, and optionally each record's parsed keywords.

-In addition to the query, you may also specify a limit, and whether to include each entry's indexed search words.
+In addition to the query, you may also specify a limit; whether to include each entry's indexed search words; and whether to return the results as a new table or as a list of (record, search_score) tuples.

 Example: